UZ9/obsidian-brain/Automated Driver Testing.md

 Written by Ryder Johnson, 11/3/23

+### Preface
+This document is *long*.
+When I started writing this I really didn't quite grasp how many features nuances we've built over the last few weeks, but I hope that anyone who was interested in learning more can take a look!

 ![[Pasted image 20231103190623.png]]
 ### Introduction
 CS1331 Homework assignments can be quite unforgiving.
 From what feels like hundreds of possible constructors to the many, *many* edge cases, the tests required for each component has exponentially increased with every week--with a desperate need for a streamlined process.